richchang0721-boop/flyby-anomaly-lnss/README.md

 **Upcoming falsifiable tests:**
 - **JUICE flyby, 2026-09-28/29** and **Europa Clipper flyby, 2026-12-03** — sealed predictions in `05_Predictions.md`, written before the observations, not to be modified afterward.
+- **JUICE pre-registered boundary conditions** in `05a_JUICE_2026_Boundary_Conditions.md` — Sun–Earth–Moon geometry at perigee (~2 days after full Moon), pre-declared auxiliary terms, and the interpretation rule for any post-OD residual.
+Committed before perigee; does not modify the sealed prediction.

 ---